coq/ceps/text/000-versioned-stdlib.md

 # Detailed design

-A new repository coq/lib is created which contains the current state of the `theories/` files (except those which are absolutely necessary for building Coq).
+A new repository coq/lib is created which contains the current state of the `theories/` files.

-The development of the library continues in this repository and respects semantic versioning.
+The development of the library continues in this repository and follows semantic versioning.

 ## Semantic versioning means: